jawadoch/web_scraping/README.md

 # data_science_project
-this is a first project as a data scientist
+this is my first project as a data scientist